apmlabs/ace-box/Readme.md

 SCREENSHOT OF EASYTRADE BEING MONITORED BY DYNATRACE

-### Internal use-cases:
+### Out-of-the-box use-cases:
-The ACE-Box framework comes with a set of use-cases which are referred as _internal use-cases_ which have been added in the past by the ACE-Box contributors.
+The ACE-Box framework comes with a set of use-cases which are referred as _out-of-the-box use-cases_ which have been added in the past by the ACE-Box contributors.
 It is possible to extend the internal use-cases ...

-The list of available internal use-cases is reported below:
+The list of available out-of-the-box use-cases is reported below:
 Use Case | k8s | OneAgent | Synth AG | Jenkins | Gitea | Registry | GitLab | AWX | Keptn | Dashboard | Notes |
 -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 [`demo_release_validation_srg_gitlab`](user-skel/ansible_collections/ace_box/ace_box/roles/demo-release-validation-srg-gitlab/README.md) | x | x | x |  |  |  | x |  | x |  x | Demo flow for Release Validation using GitLab/Site Reliability Guardian |